-I am a certified dyslexia testing specialist located in Jupiter, Florida (West Palm Beach area for anyone reading this out of town) and I can test your child for dyslexia or any other suspected learning or emotional problem.
-Testing is a four hour process that is usually completed in two, two hour sessions but can also be done in one day (taking breaks).
-There is also a pre-meeting with the parents to discuss your initial concerns and review background information.
-After testing we have a post meeting because I produce a written report with specific recommendations that I explain in understandable terms.
-You’ll leave with a brief action plan to help your child.
+I am a certified dyslexia testing specialist located in Jupiter, Florida (West Palm Beach area for anyone reading this out of town) and my associates and I can test your child for dyslexia or any other suspected learning or emotional problem.
+Testing is a 4 to 4.5 hour process that is usually completed in two, two hour sessions but can also be done in one day (taking breaks).
+There is also a pre-meeting with you to discuss your initial concerns and review background information.
+After testing we have a post meeting because we produce a written report with specific recommendations that we explain in understandable terms.
 The entire process is usually not covered by insurance but I’ll give you a receipt for out of network reimbursement.

 Call us so we can help you determine if your child has dyslexia or another learning disability and how to help him or her overcome it.
 We can also help you find a dyslexia tutor or dyslexia school in the West Palm Beach area.
 Call today (561) 625 4125